rejunity/tinyqv-full-peripheral-vga/docs/info.md

 - **interrupts** can be used for a coarse wait - for the start of the frame or scanline,
 - **blocking reads** for precise syncronisation - for scanline or even in the middle of the scanline.

 Racing the Beam requires high CPU utilisation to support high screen resolutions.
-For example in case of a game, CPU could be processing game-pad inputs and executing gameplay logic only during the vertical blanking.
+In the case of game, CPU could be processing game-pad inputs and executing gameplay logic only during the vertical blanking.
 The vertical blanking happens between scanlines 768 and 804 - roughly just 5% of the whole frame.

 Of course sacrifice up to 95% of CPU time is significant, but it might be worth for games or graphical demos.
 With this peripheral, it is up to you to decide!